Gazanfer-Sayed/Coffee_Sales/README.md

 The dashboard highlights key business metrics through dynamic visual elements such as line graphs, bar charts, and dropdown menus.
 The use of pivot tables and charts allows for easy manipulation and examination of data, providing valuable insights into sale trends and customer preferences.

-This Excel-based data analysis of the coffee shop's sales & operations can answer several key business questions such as:
+This Excel-based data analysis of the coffee shop's sales can answer several key business questions such as:

 1. How do sales fluctuate over time?